Vascular testing is key to diagnose and track vascular disease.

 Our lab was the first lab Accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL) in the state of Texas and we maintain this accreditation every 3 years.

 Reports are easy to understand and include graphical representation of vascular anatomy and pathology.
 These reports are designed to be used as educational tools for referring physicians, their staff and patients to learn about vascular disease.
 Abnormal study results are phoned to the referring physician immediately.
 The official report is usually faxed or mailed within 24-48 hours.

 By far the most important predictor of quality in any Vascular Lab is the skill and experience of the technologist/sonographer that performs and supervises the examination.
 Each of our laboratories are staffed or managed by experienced Registered Vascular Technologists, several with more than 10 years and even 20 years of experience.

 Testing Equipment and Data Management

 The Vascular Laboratory has State of the Art ultrasound and physiologic equipment.
 Internet connectivity allows cooperation among vascular surgeons and laboratories throughout the city and permits sharing of data for clinical research.
 Our vascular disease registry allows us to ensure that patients with known vascular disease are followed closely in order to help avoid serious complications (including stroke, amputation and kidney failure.)

-PVA has five outpatient locations throughout San Antonio.
+PVA has seventeen outpatient locations throughout San Antonio.
 We also provide in-patient testing for most of the major hospitals throughout the city.
-If you have questions about our in-patient services, please call.
+If you have questions about our in-patient services, please call (210) 237-4444.